selhorn/doc-test/README.md

 ## Triggering scale out

 To trigger a scale out event:
 1. Go to AWS Console.
 Go to EC2 -> Autoscale Groups.
 Select the autoscale group.
-Select the **Details** tab, hit **Edit**+ and adjust the Desire" or "Min" values or for your convenience, you can use the JMeter script included with these examples to generate traffic:
+Select the **Details** tab, hit **Edit**+ and adjust the Desired or Min values or for your convenience, you can use the JMeter script included with these examples to generate traffic:
   1. If you have launched the optional ubuntu instance, copy or paste the simple_jmeter_load.xml file to the ubuntu host.
 ```
 scp -i <path to key pair you provided in config.yaml> simple_jmeter_load.xml ubuntu@<ip address of the ubuntu instance>:/home/ubuntu